Does therapy have to take years?

 Maybe or maybe not.
 You are in charge of what you put into your body.
 I have never pushed medication nor do I prescribe medication for my clients, because I don't do that.
 If you feel that you need medication management I would refer you to your General Practitioner or Psychiatrist and maybe have you consider counseling first, and see if there are measurable changes.
 I have assisted many people considering medication and after a few to several sessions, they have felt no need for the meds, for which I supported their decision.

 Lastly, you also need to know that there can be very dangerous and also minimal side effects for using certain medications and for quitting medications without being weaned off of the medication properly under doctor's care.
-However, there are some medication that can be perfect for certain people, but not for all.
+However, there are some medications that can be perfect for certain people, but not for all.

 What if I do not want to continue counseling?